shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 + Now you're ready to go.
 Next thing we'll do is download and install Ryan's container which has not just VSFM, but also [youtube-dl](https://rg3.github.io/youtube-dl/) and [avconv](https://libav.org/avconv.html), a video and audio converter.
 At the prompt, type:

-`$ docker run -i -t ryanfb/visualsfm /bin/bash`
+`$ docker run -i -t ryanfb/visualsfm /bin/bash` (but see the modification to this under 'accessing the innards' below)

 This downloads and installs all the bits and bobs to run VSFM _in a linux virtual machine_ living inside a container on your computer. **This will take a long time to run the first time you do this.** But, what's nice is that the _next_ time you run that command, nothing needs to be downloaded - instead, it's like you've flipped the on switch on your very own point cloud extractor machine.

+## Accessing the innards of that container while it is running

 Now, the thing is: how do you get your images into that container?
 We do this by making an in-out tray (as it were) that connects the rest of your machine with the virtual machine.
 Once the command above has stopped running (and you'll know this is the case when the $ prompt appears again), type `exit` and hit enter.
 You're back at your normal command prompt.

-+ Go back and start docker.
++ Go back and restart docker.

 This time, when you get to `docker run`, we're going to add a `-v` flag to the command that ties our two machines together.
 On my Mac, I created a folder called `dockerific` and I want to tie it to the `tmp` file in the virtual machine.
 This command spins up my virtual machine with VSFM in it, and makes that connection, that in-out tray, between the two: